Marion Kozak

-Marion Kozak or Marion Kozak Miliband (born 1934 as Dobra Jenta Kozak, also known as Maria Kozak) is a British activist of Polish descent.
-She immigrated to the United Kingdom in the 1950s.
+Marion Kozak Miliband (22 December 1934 – 27 May 2026) was a British activist.
+She immigrated to the United Kingdom in the 1950s and earned a PhD in 1976.
 In 1961, she married Ralph Miliband (1924–1994).
 Their two sons, David Miliband and Ed Miliband, have risen to prominence in modern-day British politics.

 Early life and education

-Kozak is the daughter born of wealthy Jewish parents, Bronislawa (née Landau) and Dawid Kozak, in the Polish town of Częstochowa.
-In 1939 when the Germans took control, about 40,000, a quarter of Częstochowa's population, were Jewish.
+Marion Kozak was born in the Polish town of Częstochowa on 22 December 1934, the daughter of wealthy Jewish parents, Bronislawa and Dawid Kozak, In 1939, when the Germans took control, about 40,000, a quarter of Częstochowa's population, were Jewish.
 The Kozaks' factory was commandeered and transformed into a munitions plant.
 In the town, an estimated 2,000 Jews were murdered by Germans on the spot and another 40,000 were transported to the gas chambers at the Treblinka extermination camp.
-At some point Polish nuns in a convent took the Kozaks in and hid them from the Germans.
-Marion refuses to divulge where or when this took place.
-She also credits the "kindness and generosity of acquaintances in Warsaw" for her survival.
-She was also known as Maria.
-In a biography of her husband Ralph Miliband, written by a family friend, Michael Newman, states that: "For the rest of the war Marion, Hadassa and their mother had been in constant danger and owed their lives to several brave people, Jewish and non-Jewish, many of whom were themselves killed."
+At some point, Polish nuns in a convent took the Kozaks in and hid them from the Germans.
+Kozak, also known as Maria, refused to reveal where or when this took place.
+She also credited the "kindness and generosity of acquaintances in Warsaw" with her survival.
+In a biography of her husband Ralph Miliband, written by a family friend, Michael Newman, he states that: "For the rest of the war Marion, Hadassa and their mother had been in constant danger and owed their lives to several brave people, Jewish and non-Jewish, many of whom were themselves killed".

+In 1947, a scheme to get Jewish children out of Poland saw her, aged 12, sent alone to Britain to live with a Jewish family in north London.
+She remained there until she was 16, when she joined her mother and sister in Israel.
+However, she soon returned to the UK.

-In 2009 David Miliband, in his capacity as the Foreign Secretary, expressed his thanks to the Polish people for having saved his mother during the Holocaust.
+In 2009, David Miliband, in his capacity as the foreign secretary, expressed his thanks to the Polish people for having saved his mother during the Holocaust.
 During an official visit to Poland he said: "My mother was born here, her life was saved by those who risked theirs [by] sheltering her from Nazi oppression".
 Newspaper reports stated that "his paternal grandparents were also Polish Jews".

 According to The Guardian, Marion Kozak had once been a student (at the London School of Economics) of the Marxist scholar Ralph Miliband.
-She also has a PhD in Economic and Social History from the University of Hull, where she submitted a thesis in 1976 on "Women munition workers during the First World War with special reference to engineering".
+She also had a PhD in Economic and Social History from the University of Hull, where she submitted a thesis in 1976 on "Women munition workers during the First World War with special reference to engineering".

 Marriage to Ralph Miliband

 Kozak and Ralph Miliband married in 1961.
 Her background and politics were similar to his, and she had a comparable, though less high-profile, career as an activist and academic.
 Yet she was more outgoing and had broader interests.
-In 1965 their son David Miliband was born.
-Kozak hosted relatives, left-wing writers, dissidents such as Joe Slovo of the South African Communist Party, academics from abroad, the occasional politician.
+In 1965, their son David Miliband was born.
+Kozak hosted relatives, left-wing writers, dissidents such as Joe Slovo of the South African Communist Party, academics from abroad, and occasionally politicians.
 Sons David and Ed Miliband (born 1969) were encouraged to join in.